imanpalsingh/Hail/README.md

  }
  ```

-The outout of the program would be
+The output of the program would be

 ```
  Id Price